-The assumptions of theorem 5.2 are that the sample size $n$ is much larger than $\tau$ and sampling interval $d$ is much smaller than $\tau$, which are satisfied in the data shown in tables~\ref{tab:variance(n,d)}-\ref{tab:tau(n,d)}.
-In real applications, $n$ should be much larger than $\tau$ since otherwise the variance of the average value is very high, which makes the average value not trustable.
-For the selection of $d$, we suggest to let $d$ much larger than 1 to reduce the memory usage.
-In addition, we also suggest to let $d$ much smaller than $\tau$ as otherwise too much correlated information, which is still effective to reduce the variance, would be lost.
-Thus, the two necessary assumptions can be easily satisfied in real applications. \end{myremarkb}
+The assumptions of theorem 5.2 are that $nd_1\gg\tau$, $nd_2\gg\tau$ and $d_1, d_2\ll\tau$, which are satisfied in the data shown in tables~\ref{tab:variance(n,d)} and \ref{tab:tau(n,d)}.
+In real applications, $nd$ should be much larger than $\tau$ since otherwise the variance of the average value is very high, which makes the average value not trustworthy.
+For the selection of $d$, we suggest to let $d$ be much larger than 1 to reduce memory usage.
+In addition, we also suggest to let $d$ be much smaller than $\tau$ as otherwise this leads to loss of too much correlated information that can still reduce the variance effectively.
+The two necessary assumptions can thus be easily satisfied in real applications. \end{myremarkb}